jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 let secret = external_secret_from_id(secrets_manager_handle, secret_id, Version::Latest)?;
 ```

-The function returns an `array_ouput` handle on success.
+The function returns an `array_output` handle on success.
 On error, it MUST return one of:
 - `not_found` if the (`secret_id`, `version`) tuple doesn't map to a stored secret
 - `expired` if the secret has expired.